rikhuijzer/skans.dev/template.md

 To quickly get started, go to <https://github.com/rikhuijzer/SkansTemplate> and click on "Use this template".

-This will copy the files from there and will immediately start to check the webpages <http://example.com> and <https://bbc.com> for changes.
+This will copy the files from there and will daily check the webpages <http://example.com> and <https://bbc.com> for changes.
 To monitor pages of your interest, go to the file `.github/workflows/Skan.yml` and replace

 ```julia